-CIS-4711 Project I (2)
+CIS 4711 Project I (2)

-This course is a largely self-directed senior project in which students demonstrate their mastery of the subjects covered in their program.
-1 hour of lecture, 3 hours of laboratory per week.
-Prerequisite: Senior standing in a computer program.
-[Course fee: \$50.00]
+This course is a largely self-directed senior project in which students demonstrate their mastery of the subjects covered in their program; 1 hour of lecture, 3 hours of laboratory per week.
+Prerequisite: Senior standing in a computer program [Course fee: \$50.00]

-CIS-4712 Project II (3)
+CIS 4712 Project II (3)

 Completion and final presentation of the senior project begun in the fall.
-Regular progress reports are required and a formal presentation is required at the end of the term.
-This presentation occurs in front of students, departmental faculty, and invited guests (including potential employers).
-1 hour of lecture, 6 hours of laboratory per week.
-Prerequisite: CIS-4711 or instructor permission.
-[Course fee: \$50.00]
+Regular progress reports and a formal presentation at term's end are required.
+This presentation occurs in front of students, departmental faculty, and invited guests (including potential employers); 1 hour of lecture, 6 hours of laboratory per week.
+Prerequisite: CIS 4711 or instructor permission [Course fee: \$50.00]

-CIS-4720 Information Systems Technology Projects (3) spring
+CIS 4721 Information Systems Technology Senior Project I (2) fall